 - Meanwhile, toss the bread cubes with 1 tablespoon olive oil.
 Arrange them on a baking sheet (use parchment paper for easier cleanup, if you like) and bake in the oven for 15 minutes.
 They should be dry and crisp, but not browned.
 Remove from the oven at let cool.

 - Remove the colander of tomatoes from the bowl and set it aside while you prepare the vinaigrette.
-Add 3 tablespoons olive oil, garlic, Dijon mustard, and red wine vinegar to the bowl of reserved tomato juice and whisk to combine.
+Add the remaining 3 tablespoons olive oil along with the garlic, Dijon mustard, and red wine vinegar to the bowl of reserved tomato juice and whisk to combine.
 Taste and add salt and pepper, as needed.

 - In a large salad bowl, add the tomatoes, bread cubes, and vinaigrette.
 Tear or roughly chop the basil leaves and add them to the bowl.
 Toss well so that everything is well coated with the dressing.

 - Let the salad rest at room temperature for at least 30 minutes before serving for optimal flavor.